 ON THIS PAGE: You will find out more about the changes and medical problems that can be a sign of bile duct cancer.
 Use the menu to see other pages.

-People with bile duct cancer may experience the following symptoms or signs, usually because the tumor is blocking the bile duct.
-A symptom is something that only the person experiencing it can identify and describe, such as fatigue, nausea, or pain.
-A sign is something that other people can identify and measure, such as a fever, rash, or an elevated pulse.
-Together, signs and symptoms can help describe a medical problem.
-Sometimes, people with bile duct cancer do not have any of the signs and symptoms described below.
+People with bile duct cancer may experience one or more of the following symptoms or signs, usually because the tumor is blocking the bile duct.
+Symptoms are changes that you can feel in your body.
+Signs are changes in something measured, like taking your blood pressure or doing a lab test.
+Together, symptoms and signs can help describe a medical problem.
+Sometimes, people with bile duct cancer do not have any of the symptoms and signs described below.
 Or, the cause of a symptom or sign may be a medical condition that is not cancer.

 Jaundice is a common symptom of bile duct cancer.
-When the bile duct is blocked, the liver cannot excrete bile.
+When the bile duct is blocked, the body's liver cannot excrete bile.
 This makes bile back up into the bloodstream and can cause jaundice.
 However, it's important to note that a blockage is not always a cancerous tumor.
 A gallstone or scar tissue can also block the bile duct.

 Jaundice causes the skin and the whites of the eyes to turn yellow.
 It is caused by high levels of bilirubin in the blood.
 Bilirubin is dark yellow, and bile contains bilirubin.
 Bilirubin can cause the skin and whites of the eyes to turn yellow if there are higher levels of it in the bloodstream.
 It can also make a person’s urine a dark color and make bowel movements pale.